donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/kreuzer.jpg" alt="Kreuzer" width="200px"/>

-I used this book to study post-quantum cryptography and it served me excellently.
-It is sometimes a bit rough though, but with enough patience you will get through it.
+I used these books to help me study post-quantum cryptography and it served me excellently.
+It is sometimes a bit rough, but with enough patience you will get through it.
+It might be better as a reference.

 ### Homological Algebra

 Homological algebra takes homology (the geometric-topological construct) as a starting point and generalizes from there.
 It is a very important tool in modern algebra.
 I actually haven't found many books I like about it.
-I mostly learned it from the commutative algebra books above, but there is one I actually like a good deal:
+I mostly learned it from the commutative algebra books above, but there is one exposition I actually like a good deal:

 **[An Introduction to Homological Algebra](https://www.amazon.com/Introduction-Homological-Algebra-Universitext/dp/0387245278/)**, *Joseph J. Rotman*

 <img src="/learn-mathematics/img/homological.jpg" alt="Homological" width="200px"/>

-This was the main reference I used when I learned the subject, and I liked the way things were explained.
+This was the main external reference I used when I learned the subject, and I liked the way things were explained.
 I didn't feel like it was just pure abstract nonsense, which I cannot say for every homological algebra book I've seen.
 There's also this classic on the subject:

 **[Homology](https://www.amazon.com/Homology-Classics-Mathematics-Saunders-MacLane/dp/3540586628/)**, *Saunders MacLane*

 <img src="/learn-mathematics/img/homology.jpg" alt="Homology" width="200px"/>

 Personally, I like reading MacLane and I think all his books are great.
-This one is a classic for a reason: It's well written and the explanations are nice.
+The text is well written and the explanations are nice.
 I still prefer Rotman but you can't go wrong with either of them.

 ### Representation Theory

-Okay, now this is a subject I do not know a lot about, so I will not be able to say too much.
+Okay, now this is a subject I do not know a lot about, so I will not be able to recommend a lot of things.
 Representation theory is the idea that linear algebra was easier after all, so maybe we could try our best to replicate it.
 I have only looked at three books, the first one being my favorite:

 **[Representation Theory](https://www.amazon.com/Representation-Theory-Course-Graduate-Mathematics/dp/0387974954/)**, *William Fulton, Joe Harris*

 <img src="/learn-mathematics/img/fulton-harris.jpg" alt="Fulton Harris" width="200px"/>

 So this is a big book.
 But it's worth it.
 It's the classic treatise on the subject and it deals with the subject matter well.
 I haven't read very far, but I have liked what I have read.
-Next is written by one of the best mathematicians of the 20th century, Jean-Pierre Serre:
+Next is a book written by one of the founding fathers of modern algebraic geometry and one of the greatest mathematician of all time, Jean-Pierre Serre:

 **[Linear Representations of Finite Groups](https://www.amazon.com/Linear-Representations-Finite-Graduate-Mathematics/dp/0387901906/)**, *J.-P. Serre*

 <img src="/learn-mathematics/img/serre.jpg" alt="Serre" width="200px"/>

 Serre is a mathematical genius and it shows.
-Everything flows nicely and it is the text that was used in the course given at my university.
+Everything flows nicely and it is the text that was used in the course given at my university, although I ended up not taking it in the end.
 I think it is interesting it grew out of lecture notes for chemistry students.
 That doesn't make it easy though, so be warned.
 Finally, the best book I know on Lie algebras and their representations:

 **[Introduction to Lie Algebras and Representation Theory](https://www.amazon.com/Introduction-Algebras-Representation-Graduate-Mathematics/dp/0387900535/)**, *James E. Humphreys*